OpenBB-finance/OpenBB/.github/PULL_REQUEST_TEMPLATE/terminal_pull_request_template.md

 - Please provide instructions so we can reproduce.
 - Please also list any relevant details for your test configuration.

-- [ ] Ensure the affected commands still execute in the OpenBB Terminal.
+- [ ] Ensure the affected commands still execute in the OpenBB Platform CLI.
-- [ ] Ensure the Platform (previously named SDK) is working as intended.
+- [ ] Ensure the Platform is working as intended.
 - [ ] Check any related reports.

 ## Checklist